 The medical needs of our students are a priority at Sharnbrook.
 The SENCO oversees this provision and we have a specialist TA who is trained to support students with short and long term medical conditions.
 Our staff are made aware of the needs of these students and regular training is put in place for them.
 We work closely with Greys Education to ensure that medical needs students benefit from regular tutoring even when they cannot be in school.

-Our Key Services team works alongside a range of external agencies such as Brook Sexual Health, mental health organisations (e.g. CAMH), drugs organisations, school nurse, bereavement counsellors, etc. Our Safeguarding Officers are Jayne Luya and Hannah Just.
+Our Key Services team works alongside a range of external agencies such as Brook Sexual Health, mental health organisations (e.g. CAMH), drugs organisations, school nurse, bereavement counsellors, etc. Our Safeguarding Officer is Jayne Luya.

 Policies and procedures

 Our approach to safeguarding is guided by a range of policies and procedures which are regularly reviewed to ensure we are always up to date and confident about their effectiveness.
 Policies can be accessed from the School Information tab, with further relevant policies on our SAF website here.
 E-safety information is available here.